tradewelltech/beavers/docs/concepts/pyarrow.md

 ## Taming updates

-This dag does the job of calculating the ETF value in real time.
+This simple dag does the job of calculating the ETF value in real time.
 But there is one issue.
-The value of every ETFs would update every time either the `price` or the `etf_composition` source update.
+The value of every ETF would update every time either `price` or `etf_composition` update.
 Even if the updates comes on a ticker that is not relevant to the ETFs we are tracking.

-In the example below, when the price of GameStop updates, we recalculate the value of every ETFs.
+In the example below, when the price of GameStop updates, we recalculate the value of every ETF.
 Even though their value hasn't changed:
 ```python
 --8<-- "examples/pyarrow_concepts.py:spurious_update"
 ```

-To tame update we need to identify which ETF needs updating.
+To tame updates we need to identify which ETF needs updating.

 ETF values can update because their composition has changed:
 ```python